lianavaleria15/homework_1/README.md

-# Title
-Code refactor for Horiseaon - Marketing Agency
+# Code refactor for Horiseaon - Marketing Agency

 ## Description
 In this project I refactored an existing code of a marketing agency's website.
 My responsibility was to increase the webpage accessibility and to improve the codebase.
 For this I: